Fresh to your door: Ready made meals and organic produce from local sources

 Bounty boxes range from $20 to $25 and often include everything from herbs and greens to tomatoes, onions, peppers and more.

-Donnan said buying directly from local farms not only provides customers with fresh, organic produce but is a learning experience as well.
+Donnan said buying directly from local farms not only provides customers with fresh, organic produce but also is a learning experience.

 “They get to bask in the bounty with us,” Donnan said.
 “But they also learn about how plants grow, what works what doesn’t, how some seasons we don’t have successful crops of some things.”